Desheen/Gynvael_missions/mission_48/README.md

 	3.decrypt the data.

-check password function take an input and if its not 41 long, then return false. and if you provide a 41 password long, then it will hash and compare to hash value:
+check password function take an input and if its not 41 long, then return false. and if you provide a 41 password long, then it will md5 hash it and compare to hash value:
 57d9b1fd2552ff0b8e5aeb18754a9b03

-if it doesnt match the hash then return false, or return true.
+if it doesnt match the hash then return false, or if match ( which is impoissible unless you are gynvael ) then return true.

-second function is derive_key, and there is a uint64_t key = 0xf8a45191c23a75be
+second function is derive_key, and there is a uint64_t key = 0xf8a45191c23a75be.
-and then it will go though that 41 password long and add each value to this key.

-and the hash it with md5 again.
+it will go though that 41 byte password ( 41 character we know that from check password function ) and add each value to this key, and it will hash the total value ( sum of the key and password ) with md5.

-finally decrypt, which will xor each value of the data with the key, the data is 78 element. but the key is 16 byte long, so that why there is % 16.
+finally decrypt, which will xor each element of the data array with 2 hex digit from the key ( 16 byte - 32 hex digit ), the data array has 78 element, but the key is 16 byte long, so that why there is % 16.

-note that md5_update here take a length, first time in check_password, it took strlen(password).
-but in the dervie_key it took 8 byte only.
+note that md5_update here take a length, first time in check_password, the length was strlen(password), but in  dervie_key the length is 8 byte only.

 so first i thought because its an md5 hash, i can make collision, so i generate the same hash with different input.
-but in the derive key function you will have the add ( sum ) the value of the key, so you need exactly the same amount of the original key.
-and knowing that hash is one way function, you can get the same hash value for different input, but having the hash and even if you know the input lenght, its impossible to get the original key.
+but in the derive key function you will have the add ( sum ) the value of the password with the key, so you need exactly the same value of the original key, and knowing that hash is one way function, you can get the same hash value for different input, but having the hash value and even if you know the input lenght, its impossible to get the original input.
 i spent a couple of hour trying to brute force it, was silly way to get the solution.

-but if you think about that derive key function, the length in MD5Update is 8, so it will take only 8 byte from the key.
+but if you think about that derive key function, the length in MD5Update is 8 byte, so it will take only 8 byte from the key.( try to play with md5update, declare two string with the same first 8 byte, after the 8 byte but random value, and try to hash them with length of 8 you will find out that they give the same hash ).

-the max value is 0xffffffffffffffff and the original value is 0xf8a45191c23a75be.
+The maximum value of input to decrypt that data iss 0xffffffffffffffff and the minimum value is 0xf8a45191c23a75be ( not really ).
-substracting them will get you: 530209169652156993 which is very big to compute, even with i7 :P.
+substracting them from each other will get you: 530209169652156993 which is very big number to iterate through, even with i7 :P.

-so another thing to put into consideration, that the password should in the printable asci range, which is from 32(0x20) - 128 (0x80).
-so minimum value of the password that we will add to the key is 1312 ( 41 * 32 ) but most important the max value is 5207 ( 41 * 127 ).
+so another thing to put into consideration, that the password should be in the printable asci character range, which is from 32(0x20) - 128 (0x80).  ( according to this [page](https://www.juniper.net/documentation/en_US/idp5.1/topics/reference/general/intrusion-detection-prevention-custom-attack-object-extended-ascii.html) ) so minimum value of the password that we will add to the key is 1312 ( 41 \* 32 ) but most important is the max value 5207 ( 41 * 127 ).

 so i made some changes to the original code, i removed the check_password function ( completely ).